o-ashour/cat-wiki/Readme.md

 - [Styled Components Official Documentation](https://styled-components.com/docs) - This documentation is clear and well written.
 It helped me get going with styled components in no time!
 - [MongoDB Official Documentation](https://www.mongodb.com/docs/manual/core/document/) - The MongoDB documentation was probably what sealed the deal for me when settling on a database for this thing.
 For someone who had zero experience with using a database, this documentation made for a great, clear introduction.
-- [What the heck is the event loop anyway? | Philip Roberts | JSConf EU](https://www.youtube.com/watch?v=8aGhZQkoFbQ) - I keep going back to this video which explains a fundamental, but not necessarily simple concept in JavaScript, which is how asynchronous code is handled.
+- [What the heck is the event loop anyway? | Philip Roberts | JSConf EU](https://www.youtube.com/watch?v=8aGhZQkoFbQ) - I keep going back to this video which explains a fundamental, but not necessarily, simple concept in JavaScript, which is how asynchronous code is handled.

 ## Author